 The provincial government mandates SAMA to conduct periodic revaluations of all Saskatchewan properties every four years to coincide with the change to a new base date.
-The current revaluation was completed in 2013 using the 2011 base year.
-The next revaluation is to be done in 2017.
+A full revaluation of all properties was completed province wide in 2017 using the 2015 base year.
 Provincial legislation requires municipalities to use these values when determining tax amounts for a property.

 In 2009 SAMA introduced SAMAView on its website.
 Now anyone can do an on-line search tool that allows general public access to property assessment information in municipalities where assessment services are provided by SAMA.

 Further information regarding Property Assessment and Taxation can be found on the sites below: